MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 - Enable Defender for Cloud on your subscription
 - On premises servers need to be secured
 - Logs should be stored, that Contoso´s SIEM Solution can process them
-- Asses the compliance state of deploy resources
+- Assess the compliance state of deploy resources

 In the second step examine Contoso Ltd.'s existing environment.
 Defender for Cloud provides recommendations to secure cloud and on-premises resources by identifying steps to improve configuration and deployment.
 By actively monitoring workloads, it enhances overall security posture and reduces exposure to threats.